Central banks move to calm jittery markets after Brexit shock

 In a rare move for a major central bank, the Swiss National Bank openly intervened in currency markets to weaken the safe-haven franc, promising to do even more if needed.

-"The Swiss National Bank has intervened in the foreign exchange market to stabilize the situation and will remain active in that market," the SNB said in a statement.
+"The Swiss National Bank has intervened in the foreign exchange market to stabilise the situation and will remain active in that market," the SNB said in a statement.

 Major Asian central banks were also said to be intervening.
 Traders suggested the Bank of Korea was seen to have sold dollars to curb the won's fall while the Reserve Bank of India probably sold dollars through state-owned banks to prevent the rupee from falling further.